 4 Reasons to Step Away from the Clearance Aisle

 Unfortunately, the hefty mark downs found in the clearance aisle can give people the false impression they’re getting a good deal.
-Look at this Justin Bieber perfume I found on clearance near the dairy aisle at Meijer, for example.
+This Justin Bieber perfume I found on clearance near the dairy aisle at Meijer, for example.
 Sure, it’s 50 percent off, but do you really want cologne that must smell like Axe Body Spray, spray tan, and Skittles?

 No, you don’t, and you definitely don’t want to pay $16 for it.
 Amiright?